gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 );
 ```

-Today we're launching [GenSX Cloud](https://gensx.com/docs/cloud), the fastest path from prototype to production for your GenSX agents and workflows.
+Today we're launching [GenSX Cloud](https://gensx.com/docs/cloud), the fastest path from prototype to production for your agents and workflows.
 One command turns your TypeScript code into production APIs with built-in storage, observability, and support for long-running executions.
 No more cobbling together a dozen different services just to get basic functionality.

 It includes:

-1. **Serverless runtime**: `gensx deploy` turns all of your typescript workflows into REST APIs deployed on serverless infrastructure.
-A novel architecture that offers cold starts on the order of 10ms and supports long-running execution up to 60 minutes.
+1. **Serverless runtime**: `gensx deploy` turns all of your TypeScript workflows into REST APIs deployed on serverless infrastructure.
+A novel architecture that enables 10ms cold starts and supports long-running execution up to 60 minutes per request.
 2. **Cloud storage**: runtime hooks for provisioning blob storage, SQL databases, and vector and full-text search indexes in milliseconds for any agent that needs it.
 3. **Tracing and observability**: Automatic tracing of every workflow.
 Flame graphs of every workflow showing full component inputs and outputs at each step.